-For those areas of emergency preparedness covered by Section 1 of the Regulations relating to selfprotection measures in industrial companies (in Norwegian only), etc., the requirements in this provision will be fulfilled by use of the Norwegian Industrial Safety and Security Organisation's provisions and guidelines for industrial safety.
+For those areas of emergency preparedness also covered by the Regulations of 20 December 2011 No. 1434 relating to industrial safety (in Norwegian only), the requirements in this provision will be fulfilled by use of the provisions in the regulations mentioned above.

-For those areas of emergency preparedness covered by the Norwegian Coastal Administration's Regulations relating to safety and terrorism emergency preparedness in Norwegian harbours, the requirements in this provision will be fulfilled by use of those regulations.
+For those areas of emergency preparedness covered by the Norwegian Coastal Administration's Regulations relating to safety and terrorism emergency preparedness in Norwegian harbours (in Norwegian only), the requirements in this provision will be fulfilled by use of those regulations.